Skip to main content

 • Stop signal — your child is always in control

-Please call us before booking if your child has specific SEN requirements.
-A brief conversation means we can prepare properly and ensure the visit goes as smoothly as possible.
+Please call us before bookingif your child has additional needs.
+A brief conversation means we can decide together whether we're the right fit — and if we're not, we'll say so on the phone.
 Call us on 01438 355624.

 What to Expect at Your Child's First Visit